vizn3r/ai-video-automation/README.md

 - [ ] Make server/client
 - [ ] Make prettier, more user accessible, easier installation
 - [ ] Add option to not use AI
+- [ ] Select if user wants to generate short and/or long form videos
 - [ ] (Maybe) add windows support

 ## **Disclaimer**